 6. To provide leadership in the transformation of the Gambia College core Quality Assurance business processes through the implementation of Quality assurance initiative.

 PRINCIPLES UNDERPINNING THE POLICY

-Some of the principles underpinning Gambia College approach and modus operandi are outlined.
+Some of the principles underpinning the Gambia College approach and modus operandi are outlined.
 A summary is provided below.
-These will need to shape, if not determine Gambia College methodologies of accountability and improvement.
+These will need to shape, if not determine the Gambia College methodologies of accountability and improvement.
 Several key principles are incorporated into this Policy.
 The principles relate to the quality framework and processes outlined in this document.

 Holistic approach.